AditiaW/MVVMShoppingList/README.md

 ## Overview

 The ShoppingList App is developed in Kotlin and follows the MVVM architectural pattern.
-It demonstrates best practices for Android app development, including ViewModel usage, LiveData, and data binding.
+It demonstrates best practices for Android app development, including ViewModel usage, and LiveData.
 The app allows users to manage and organize their shopping lists efficiently.

 ## Tutorial Playlist